lichkitsch/campaigns/rules_rewrite.md

 If you exceed the limit for a power, roll damage as a consumable (see below) and reduce your own HP by the result.
 Dealing in powers you cannot control can have devastating consequences!

 ### Consumables and Obstacles
-When rolling damage for consumable (one-use) items or obstacles (as a GM), roll one of each lower rank's damage dice and add it to the damage for the rank instead of rolling regular damage.
-For example, a D-rank potion heals `1d4+1d6` HP regardless of the character's level.
+When rolling damage for consumable (one-use) items or obstacles (as a GM), roll the rank's damage die and add each lower rank's damage dice to it instead of rolling regular damage.
+For example, a C-rank potion heals `1d4+1d6+1d8` HP regardless of a character's level.